The Information Guide was created by the Cincinnati Reds to assist Guests during their visits to Great American Ball Park.

 PPG Paints Patio

-Enjoy a fantastic view of the game from this area just above the Reds bullpen in center field.
+Enjoy a fantastic view of the game from this area just above the visitors' bullpen in center field.
 A private bar and patio are located under partial cover with a retractable awning for additional coverage if needed.
 The patio accommodates parties of 45-75 and the package includes a game ticket, catered buffet and two beers per person.

 Below is a short list of items that are prohibited to be brought into Great American Ball Park.